lammps/lammps/doc/src/pair_modify.rst

 specified cutoff.
 The *yes* option can be faster when there are multiple pair styles with different cutoffs since the number of pair-wise distance checks between neighbors is reduced (but the time required to build the neighbor lists is increased).
+The *no* option could be faster when two or more neighbor lists have similar (but not exactly the same) cutoffs.

 .. note::